 The backpack vacuum user can easily reach underneath the tables and chairs without moving around much.
 Vacuuming the open space will be a breeze of course.

-If she wants, she can do above the floor cleaning too and she will still finish before the guy with an upright.
+If she wants, she can do above the floor cleaning too and still finish before the guy with an upright.

 Now imagine both contestants run a cleaning agency, who do you think will deliver results faster?
 Who do you think will get more clients?
 Which cleaning agency will turn out to be more productive?